Valley Flyer (ATSF train): History

+The 1337 class 4-6-2 pacifics #1369 and #1376 were de-streamlined and served the Santa Fe until the early 1950s with #1376 being scrapped in 1950, #1369 heading off to the scrapyard in 1951, all of the 1337 class was scrapped by 1954.

+Rolling stock

 The locomotives had metal skirting along the sides, painted aluminum (as were the nose and smokestack) with red and yellow stripes, these being outlined by black pinstripes; the tenders were similarly decorated.
 A yellow "Circle and Cross" emblem backed by red "wings" was emblazoned across the front of the locomotive above the pilot deck, and on each side of the tender, which also featured a red "wing."
 The air-conditioned rolling stock was painted aluminum with red and yellow stripes along their sills, bordered with black pinstripes (somewhat like Santa Fe's passenger diesel locomotives).
 Stripes on the combine unit split into two sets, with one set sweeping up to align with those on the locomotive tenders.
 Window shades were painted matte aluminum.
 The sides of the passenger cars bore "SANTA FE" in black, extra extended Railroad Roman letters.
 The design of the Valley Flyer's drumhead was inspired by that of its counterpart, the Golden Gate.